10 Reasons You Don’t Want A Job In The Philippines.

 What a generous person you are!

-I know I often seem to harp on you about this very fact, but I can’t believe how many people hear this but just fail to seem to think about it … as long as the employer “throws them a bone” while they make the employer rich.
+I know I often seem to harp on you about this very fact, but I can’t believe how many people hear this but just fail to seem to think about it … as long as the employer “throws them a bone” while they, the “domesticated” employees, make the employer rich.

-If you have a salary of, say, 50 thousand a year, you can be sure that after you pay “your share” of every cost of your employer … that’s right, even the floor space you take up, your employer is grossing $150,000 a year from your efforts.
+If you have a salary of, say, 50 thousand a year, you can be sure that after you pay “your share” of every cost of your employer … that’s right, even the floor space you take up, and the parking space for your car, your employer is grossing $150,000 a year from your efforts.

 And this doesn’t bother you?
 “I don’t care”.
 I hear people say, “As long as I get paid something so I can live there in the Philippines with my sweetie.”

 Aren’t you the same guy who just wrote a month ago to bitterly complain how the “crooked cab driver” overcharged you by 20 Pesos because you’re a foreigner?

 P20 Pesos?
 That amount you care about.
 Fine.